 Featuring more than 150 snakes and reptiles that are thankfully housed within thick glass display cases, the Cape Fear Serpentarium is a spine-tingling museum that nevertheless displays a wealth of info on the globe’s myriad of scaly residents.
 Home to more than 50 distinct exhibits, which includes more than 40 types of venomous snakes from both local regions and from around the world, this museum may not be for the faint of heart, but it’s certainly one of the most fascinating – and unforgettable – destinations in the Cape Fear area.

-Known as one of the best preserved and oldest homes in the prestigious downtown Wilmington area, the Burgwin Wright House is a beautiful example of 1770s architecture, and is filled with period fixtures, antiques, and furnishings which will make visitors feel like they stepped back in time as soon as they step through the door.
+Known as one of the best preserved and oldest homes in the prestigious Downtown Wilmington, NC area, the Burgwin-Wright House Museum and Gardens is a beautiful example of 1770s architecture, and is filled with period fixtures, antiques, and furnishings which will make visitors feel like they stepped back in time as soon as they step through the door.
 Opened in 1957 as a public museum and gardens, today visitors can revisit the centuries-old story of Wilmington as it unfolds through an in-depth tour through the gracious and photogenic property.

 This historic residence that was built for a wealthy local doctor just months before the Civil War arrived has been converted to a sprawling museum and gardens where the rich history of the region – and especially its role in the Civil War – is on full display.
 Visitors can tour the main 10,000’ square foot home, the formal gardens, and the original slave quarters through either a self-guided audio tour or an hourly docent led tour, and can uncover the story of Wilmington’s rise and fall during the 19th century while admiring one of the most gracious structures in the Port City.